TISUnion/Carpet-TIS-Addition/README.md

 - Collected up by hopper or hopper minecart (item only)
 - Other (anything else not in the list)

-The definition of lifetime is: **The difference in world time between entity spawning and entity removal**
+The definition of lifetime is: **The amount of spawning stage passing between entity spawning and entity removal**, in other words, how many gameticks does the entity counts towards mobcap

 Statistics are sorted by the proportion of the amount